OCR-D/spec/decisions.md

 TODO: I will provide more parallelization details here based on the example above.

 ## How does the NF script interact with the processing server?
-There is still no running processing server.
-More details will be announced once there is more to talk about.
+As of Aug 2022 the processing server implementation in OCR-D/core is not yet finished, cf. https://github.com/OCR-D/core/pull/884 and https://github.com/OCR-D/core/pull/652.

 The interaction will most probably happen with curl through a bash script inside the Nextflow process.
 Of course, if it is integrated inside the OCR-D core, then no direct interactions will be needed from inside the Nextflow script.

 ## How does the NF script interact with the METS server?
-There is still no running METS server.
-More details will be announced once there is more to talk about.
+As of August, 2022, the METS server implementation is still unfinished.

 The interaction will most probably happen with curl through a bash script inside the Nextflow process.
 Of course, if it is integrated inside the OCR-D core, then no direct interactions will be needed from inside the Nextflow script.

 ## How to convert the existing OCR-D process workflows we reference to NF?
 I have written an OtoN (OCR-D to Nextflow) converter which converts basic OCR-D process workflows to Nextflow workflow scripts.
 Check here: [OtoN](https://github.com/MehmedGIT/OtoN_Converter)